Vote by Mail

 Home or Rehabilitation Center Not More Than 14 Days Before an Election form must be completed by the voter and admitting physician, then delivered to the Election Division office by a relative of the voter or a registered voter of the same precinct as voter to receive a Vote by Mail ballot.

 - Download the Application for Ballot for Qualified Voter Admitted to Hospital, Nursing Home or Rehabilitation Center (PDF) in

-- Contact the Election Commission for additional information.
+- Contact the Election Division for additional information.